nathanielshak/advancedprogramming/Lesson3/README.md

 Before we get into the coding, let's introduce a datastructure in Python: Lists.

-> If you haven't heard the word datastructure before, it's pretty much a fancy word to describe some sort of computer representation we use in coding to store data and information.
+> If you haven't heard the word datastructure before, it's pretty much a fancy word to describe some sort of computer storage unit we use in coding to hold data and information.

 If you're familiar with arrays in other languages, the Python version of them is lists.
 Pretty much, they're a way of storing several pieces of data in order.
 If you need a bit of a review, think of arrays and lists as a cabinet with several shelves in order that each have a piece of data stored.
 We keep track of each "shelf" by labeling it with a number starting from 0 and intcreasing.
 The first "shelf" is numbered 0, then 1, then 2, etc.